 It focuses on the main attractions you’ll want to see as a first-time visitor, but also includes some of our favourite local hangouts.

 It’s primarily designed as a walking itinerary, with the sights mapped out in an order that allows you to see them all on foot.
-However, London is very easy to navigate via public transport, so there’s always the option to jump on the tube or a bus.
+However, London is also very easy to navigate by public transport, so you can always hop on the Tube or a bus.

-At the end, we’ve covered some practical tips for your visit.
+At the end, we’ve included some practical tips for your visit.

-If you’re visiting over the festive period, you might find our London winter itinerary useful.
+If you’re visiting during the festive period, you may find our London winter itinerary useful.

-We’ve put all the London attractions we cover in the post on the map below, with the walking route for each day highlighted.
+We’ve put all sights and attractions we cover in the guide on the map below, with the walking route for each day.

 USING OUR MAPS.
 Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.